DNN Modularization via Activation-Driven Training: 's Approach

-where $\textit{sim}$ is the similarity measure. \looseness-1 In this work, we select cosine similarity as, by definition, it measures the \textit{directional similarity} between two vectors rather than their magnitudes.
-As with ReLU, the components of activation vector $\vect{y}^{i}$ are non-negative and then the cosine similarity between two vectors in Equation~\ref{eq:metric_coupling} is bounded to $[0, 1]$.
-A lower similarity score between $(\vect{y}^{i})_{d^{c}_p}$ and $ (\vect{y}^{i})_{d^{c'}_q}$ indicates more dispersion.
-Essentially, to achieve high inter-class dispersion, the angular distance between two activation vectors belonging to different classes should be as far from one another as possible (i.e., low cosine similarity).
+\looseness-1 In this work, we select cosine similarity since it measures the \textit{directional similarity} between two vectors rather than their magnitudes.
+As with ReLU, the components of activation vector $\vect{y}$ are non-negative, and thus the cosine similarity between two vectors in Equation~\ref{eq:metric_coupling} is bounded to $[0, 1]$.
+A lower similarity score between $(\vect{y})_{d^{c}_p}$ and $ (\vect{y})_{d^{c'}_q}$ indicates more dispersion.
+To achieve high inter-class dispersion, the angular distance between two activation vectors belonging to different classes should be as close to orthogonal as possible (i.e., their cosine similarity should approach zero).

 In general, given a batch of training samples, every pair of samples $d^c_p$ and $d^{c'}_q$ from two classes $c$ and $c'$ is selected to measure the dispersion in their resultant activation patterns across layers.
 To \textit{maximize} dispersion between these patterns, we \textit{minimize} inter-class dispersion loss $\mathcal{L}_{\text{dis}}$ while training the model $\mathcal{M}$, as follows: